Top 100 Recent CVEs

 Steps to mitigate:

-• [Consider implementing additional security measures, such as intrusion detection and prevention systems, to detect and block potential attacks]
+• [Consider implementing additional security measures, such as two-factor authentication, to protect against Cross-Site Request Forgery attacks]

 What it does: